 Incorporate this into your personal development roadmap.

-- Periodically apply to job opportunities (or having an informational) to gauge the interest of organizations or people for your expertise.
+- Periodically apply to job opportunities (or have an informational) to gauge the interest of organizations or people for your expertise.
 This will give you feedback on your competency gaps and worth.

 - When was the last time I tested my worth?
 What is my value on the open market?
 Specifically, what is the “willingness to pay” for my expertise (the maximum amount a customer is willing to pay for your product or service)?